FUB-HCC/20-SWP-CodingOpenness/CONTRIBUTION.md

 #### Scope

 The `<scope>` of the commit is optional and can be omitted.
 When used though, it should describe the place or part of the project, e.g. `docs(examples)`, `feat(data)` etc.

+## Bounty

+Bounty is a reward for completing a properly defined Action or Project.
+For simplicity, we will may call such Actions or Projects themselves a Bounties from now on.

+Properly defined bounty must specify the following attributes

+### Title

+Succinct name for the bounty.

+### Scope

+A list of specific things which should be done to deliver the bounty.
+These could be seen as requirements to verify/review the bounty against.

+### Deliverables

+Artifacts produced as the result of this bounty.
+Something that could be verified/reviewed.
+Some examples: updated code, deployment made, blog post published, public event conducted etc

+### Bounty owner/gardener

+The person responsible for the bounty.

+### Size

+Size of the bounty.

+We use t-shirt sizes:

+- size-XS: 3h
+- size-S: 5h
+- size-M: 8h
+- size-L: 13h

+## How to create a new bounty

+1. Create a Github issue with properly defined bounty description (see above) in an appropriate repository.
+2. If the bounty spans across multiple repositories, consider splitting it in a smaller per-repo bounties if possible
+3. Add the bounty to the [bounties board]()

+## Work on Bounty

+### Gardener

+Gardener is the one who creates the bounty and is responsible for it's completion.

+Gardener is expected to:

+- find a Worker for the Bounty.
+- help the Worker to understand the scope of the Bounty.
+- find a Reviewer for the Bounty.

+### Worker

+Worker is the one who actually implements the Bounty.

+Worker is expected to:

+- create WIP Pull Request within 4 days from the start of the bounty (if applicable)
+- actively work on the Bounty according to it's Scope, don't linger (see "Challenging bounties" section below)
+- stay accountable by publishing WIP updates at least every 2 working days:
+  - for coding bounties, the Worker is expected to push commits in WIP Pull Request.
+  - for writeups, the Worker is expected to share a draft Hackmd document he is working at.
+- request a review once the work is done.

+### Reviewer

+Reviewer is the person who reviews the Bounty's deliverables.

+Reviewer is expected to:

+- do review in timely manner
+- ensure all the deliverables are provided
+- ensure all the Scope items are addressed
+- for coding bounties:
+  - make sure the code is compiling/building correctly
+  - review the code for logical correctness, inefficiencies and style (TBD)
+  - ensure unit tests are passing
+  - ensure code coverage is not reduced
+  - ensure integration tests are passing for the PR branch
+- for public writeups
+  - do fact check
+  - check readability
+  - correct grammar and punctuation
+  - check social network preview e.g. twitter card (if applicable)
+- forward all the issues found publicly to the Worker (e.g. as comments on Github)
+- approve the PR once the review is complete successfuly (if applicable)

+## Challenging bounties

+Gardener/Worker/Reviewer roles may be taken over by other people in a certain situations (see below).
+Each takeover must be stated in written form in corresponding Github issue including new assignee and the reason for takeover.

+### Challenging worker and reviewer

+If worker or reviewer are not publishing any updates for the bounty for 2 working days, then anyone can challenge him and take over the worker role.
+Updates for worker role can be in any form, most notably: commits to WIP Pull Request, updates on product artifact (hackmd, presentation, diagram etc), review comments or updates in form of github comments.